collapsed-stacks/startups/questions/975/checklist-before-hiring-first-employee.md

 - tagged: `united-states`, `legal`, `employees`
 - score: 14

-<p>I have been flying solo up until now, but am at a point where the amount of work is more than one person can realistically handle (at least to do it well) and the revenue justifies adding on an hourly employee.</p>
+I have been flying solo up until now, but am at a point where the amount of work is more than one person can realistically handle (at least to do it well) and the revenue justifies adding on an hourly employee.

-<p>I have never hired anyone before though, so I want to make sure all of my ducks are in a row before taking that step.</p>
+I have never hired anyone before though, so I want to make sure all of my ducks are in a row before taking that step.

-<p>What all do I need to have in place <strong>both legally</strong> (workers comp, unemployment insurance, etc) <strong>and practically</strong> (such as training for the specific tasks the employee will be doing).</p>
+What all do I need to have in place **both legally** (workers comp, unemployment insurance, etc) **and practically** (such as training for the specific tasks the employee will be doing).

-<p>If it makes a difference, the work being done is not a particularly skilled task (doesn't require years of experience or a college degree) but it will require some training.
-It will be an hourly wage not a salary, and I don't intend to give any equity or really offer any special benefits at this point - it's an entry level position with an average wage for that type of job in the area we're in.</p>
+If it makes a difference, the work being done is not a particularly skilled task (doesn't require years of experience or a college degree) but it will require some training.
+It will be an hourly wage not a salary, and I don't intend to give any equity or really offer any special benefits at this point - it's an entry level position with an average wage for that type of job in the area we're in.

-<p>The business is located in the United States - specifically we are in Oklahoma. </p>
+The business is located in the United States - specifically we are in Oklahoma.

 ## Answer 1188